dangerousfood/turnkey-gov/ts-scripts/README-TALLY.md

 ## Prerequisites

-1. You must have already deployed your Turnkey Governor and Token contracts.
+1. You must have already deployed your Ungovernable Governor and Token contracts.
 2. You need to obtain a Tally API token and API key.

 ## Obtaining Tally API Credentials